Read summarized version with

 3. Evaluate Technical Expertise

-Be honest about your team's technical skills.
+Be honest about your team’s technical chops.

 4. Think About Content Types